 By signing the Support Plan, each provider acknowledges the responsibility of each agency to provide the services in the Support Plan.
 The Care Coordinator is responsible for the coordination of all the waiver services on the Support Plan, as well as documenting regular Medicaid services, community resources, and natural supports utilized.
-The Care Coordinator must deliver a copy of the approved Support Plan to the recipient and each provider within 10 business days of receiving the approved Support Plan from SDS.

 Under the Conditions of Participation for 7 AAC 125, Personal Care Assistance, and 7 AAC 127, Community First Choice, a participant receiving both HCB waiver services, and personal care services will coordinate services to avoid any duplications.
-In addition to waiver services, the Support Plan identifies any anticipated services furnished to the recipient under the State Plan, Personal Care Assistance and/or Community First Choice.
-SDS reviews services furnished through other State and Federal agencies and ensures that no duplication of services is present.